MI-SIM/MI-SIM.github.io/_posts/01-01-17-misiminterface.md

 Mathematical modelling of ecological interactions is affected by the model objective (e.g., observation, prediction, control), the knowledge available to inform the model and the structural complexity necessary to adequately describe the system or motif and numerous analysis methods exist, accordingly.
-The software we present here focuses strictly on a mechanistic understanding of ecological interactions and, more specifically, the analysis of microbial networks for two or three species and associated substrates.
-However, the software is generic and the tools are not specific to microbial ecology.
-We also consider a mechanistic approach to model development, in which systems of Ordinary Differential Equations (ODEs) are used to describe the dynamics of and interactions between the individual biotic and abiotic components.
+The software we present here focuses strictly on a mechanistic understanding of ecological interactions and, specifically, the analysis and simulation of microbial ecology networks for two or three species and associated substrates.
+However, the software is generic and the tools may be utilised for other ecological networks.
+The motif models are developed as systems of Ordinary Differential Equations (ODEs), which are used to describe the dynamics of and interactions between the individual biotic and abiotic components.

 The <span style="font-family:Courier;">MI-Sim</span> software provides a user-friendly environment in which ecologists, biologists and mathematicians can rapidly characterise the dynamics of two or three species ecological motifs robustly, without the necessity to develop their own code or understand the mathematical details of dynamical systems analysis.

 ## <a name="Menus"></a>Menus